-This is the main structural part of CNN, where CNN is implemented, we have taken two convolutional layers and we can see we have added different activation functions like relu, sigmoid, and softmax.
+This is the main structural part of CNN, where CNN is implemented, we have taken two convolutional layers and we can see we have added different activation functions like ReLU, sigmoid, and softmax function.
 Our structure goes in accordance with what we have already discussed above.

 To compute loss, we use categorical cross-entropy, for more functionality of Keras, you can visit the documentation of Keras from keras.org.

 Fitted our training data to our model and took the batch size as 128, which will take 128 values at once till total parameters are satisfied.
-Here epochs means the number of times it will be processed.
+Here epochs mean the number of times it will be processed.

 The plot for loss between the training set and testing set.

-The plot for accuracy on the training set and test set has been visualised with the help of the matplotlib.
+The plot for accuracy on the training set and test set has been visualized with the help of the matplotlib.
 We can easily determine the difference between the accuracy of training and the test set by a simple analysis of the graph.